-11. Finance and funding
+10. Finance and funding

 Overwhelmingly, you will select UK, Chl, IOM or EU finance services.
-This means you will be applying for a student loan in 2025.
+This means you will be applying for a student loan in 2026.

 If you wish to privately finance your degree, then select Private finance.
+This only applies if you or your parents are fully funding all of your tuition fees and all expenses yourselves.